12th Grade Art and Technology

 and art.
 This includes direct instruction, internet tutorials, the Processing forum,

-instructional videos and printed texts.
+instructional videos, mentors, your peers and printed texts.
 Some highlighted texts include:

 CODE: The Hidden Language of Computer Hardware and Software Charles Petzold

 Creative Code and Generative Processes 2 Ira Greenburg

 Generative Design Hartmut Bohnacker